Types of Flowcharts

 Process Flow Diagram (PFD) is a flowchart that illustrates the high-level processes in chemical industry and process engineering.
 PFD displays only the major plant processes not focusing on the insignificant details or components.

-Process Flow Diagram can show single or multiple processes.
-PFD that displays multiple processes is called schematic flow diagram or block flow diagram.
+Process Flow Chart can show single or multiple processes.
+PFD that displays multiple processes is called a schematic flow diagram or block flow diagram.

 Example 9.
 Process Flow Diagram (PFD)